bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Shared element data schemas/Schemas/IfcSharedInfrastructureElements/PropertySets/Pset_ChemicalLabTestLiquid/Documentation.md

-Properties for chemical liquid lab tests.
+Properties for results of lab tests for chemical liquids.